huynhthaihoa/huynhthaihoa/README.md

 - **Kaggle:** [huynhthaihoa1995](https://www.kaggle.com/huynhthaihoa1995)
 - **Linkedin:** [huynhthaihoa](https://www.linkedin.com/in/huynhthaihoa/)

-I am a software engineer who loves to do research in Computer Vision and Artificial Intelligence.
-I am working toward the goal of building a better world for my dearest ones, especially in the fields of transportation, education, and healthcare.
+I am a software engineer who enjoys exploring the capability of Artificial Intelligence in solving Computer Vision problems.
+My aspiration is to develop a better world for my dearest ones, especially in the fields of transportation, education, and healthcare.

 ## Skills & expertise